wannaphong/thai-ner/model/1.1/README.md

 ## Performance

-The ThaiNER iis trained from 80 % of ThaiNER corpus and test on the rest 20 %.
+The ThaiNER is trained from 80 % of ThaiNER corpus and test on the rest 20 %.

 ```
 0.867959652466252